Table of Contents

 The government may provide relaxations in such situations.
 Check the GST portal for announcements.

-The e-invoice format is specified by the GST Council and is based on the PEPPOL (Pan-European Public Procurement On-Line) standard.
+The e-invoice format is specified by the GST Council.

 You will need to work with your accounting software provider or a GSP.